Sourav Chakraborty

 "All models are wrong, but some are useful." – George Box

-[Name pronounced either as Saw-rv or Show-oo-rob in Bengali]
+[Name pronounced either as Saw-rv or Show-oo-rob (Bengali)]

 Prior to my Ph.D., I completed a Master’s in Computer Science at the University of Colorado Boulder.
-I earned my bachelor's degree from the Birla Institute of Technology, Mesra in Ranchi, India, and worked as a software engineer at Flipkart in Bangalore before moving to the U.S.
+I earned my bachelor's degree from the Birla Institute of Technology, Mesra in Ranchi, India, and worked as a software engineer at Flipkart in Bangalore before moving to the United States.

 Updates & News